-There are 14 ongoing UN sanctions regimes which focus on supporting political settlement of conflicts, nuclear non-proliferation, and counter-terrorism.
+There are a number of ongoing UN sanctions regimes which focus on supporting political settlement of conflicts, nuclear non-proliferation, and counter-terrorism.
 Each regime is administered by a sanctions committee chaired by a non-permanent member of the Security Council.